rickardvh/budo-notes/iaido/msjr/hayashizaki-jushin-jikiden-ryu-mokuroku.md

 [^2]: This one is left out from another version of the scroll.

-[^3]: The character 鈠 does not occur in standard Japanese usage, and its reading in this context is uncertain.
-It is a [rare Chinese character](https://dict.variants.moe.edu.tw/dictView.jsp?ID=106643) denoting a type of small spear.
-By analogy, the likely kun’yomi would be ほこ (*hoko*), and the on’yomi エキ/ヤク (*eki*/*yaku*).
-However, it may also have been used here as a variant or scribal substitution for 鍛 (*kitae*), meaning "to forge" or "to strengthen".
-鈠 has since been dropped from the kata name, which is now simply 骨防, variously read as *Koppō*, *Kobbō*, or *Kotsubō*.
-On the face of it, *Kotsubō* seems like the most likely reading, but *Koppō* appears to be the most common in Shimomura-ha lineages, wherefore I have chosen to go with that.
+[^3]: The character 鈠, a [rare Chinese character](https://dict.variants.moe.edu.tw/dictView.jsp?ID=106643) denoting a type of small spear, does not occur in standard Japanese usage.
+However, it appears to be been used here as a variant or scribal substitution for 扱 (*atsuka(u)*), meaning "to handle" or "to deal with".
+Soda-sensei put the name as 骨防扱 and the reading as ホネモギアツカヒ (*honemogiatsukai*), so I have treated this as authoritative. 鈠/扱 has since been dropped from the kata name, which is now simply 骨防, usually read as *Koppō* or *Kobbō*.

+[^4]: Or *yanmagaeshi*.

+[^5]: Or possibly *Auishigure* (which would have been pronounced *Ōishigure*) or *Aiishigure*.

+[^6]: My first instinct was to read this as *Homurakaze*, but Soda-sensei left a note above the name saying it should be read *Kasonkaze*.

-[^4]: The actual character used here is an old shorthand variant.
+[^7]: The actual character used here is an old shorthand variant.
 It is included in Unicode extension block B with the character point U+20B0B, but cannot be rendered in common fonts.